MetaMask/SIPs/SIPS/sip-26.md

 }
 ```

-The RPC Router subscribes to Snap installation events to detect new Protocol
-Snaps and updates its internal routing table accordingly.

-> [!IMPORTANT]
-> If a method, for a given chain, is registered by both a Protocol Snap and the
-> Accounts Router, only the Accounts Router will be used to handle requests for
-> that method and chain.

-### Context object
+#### Context object

 Alongside the request object, a context object is passed along to keep internal
 state related to the request.
 Its structure is not defined by this SIP, but a
-primary use would be to keep the resolved account ID.
+primary use would be to keep the resolved account ID or the list of connected
+accounts that could potentially handle the request.

 ## Copyright